-The Canine Construction is very similar to Jeff Koon’s sculpture, the Balloon Dog.
-However, the Balloon Dog comes with sleek, aerodynamic curves, peppy stance and anodised hues which are noticeable absent in the Canine Construction which comes made with garbage bags in a rather dull color of black, starkly contrasting with the sleek, colorful, and iconic appearance of Koons’ sculpture.
+The Canine Construction is very similar to Jeff Koon’s sculpture, the Balloon Dog 1.
+However, the Balloon Dog comes with sleek, aerodynamic curves, a peppy stance and anodized hues, which are noticeably absent in the Canine Construction.
+It comes made with garbage bags in a rather dull color of black, starkly contrasting with the sleek, colorful, and iconic appearance of Koons’ sculpture.

 The piece is quite playful, even down to its name.
 It is called the Canine Construction in English, but the Korean translation is “a form like a dog”.
 This is funny because like a dog is more of an insult or curse.
 Overall, the Canine Construction is one artwork that the audience can see and like at once because of its broad appeal, which is because it is striking to the eyes and quite open in its interpretation.

 One of [the] issues (…) is translation.
 “Modernization in Korea’s history was a kind of translation of that from Western countries.
 I think even translation can be autonomous and original.

 The idea behind it

 A haphazard binding is used to form the tail with an easy-carry tie, and it is joined to the head to make the ears.
 The work looks real and actually makes an audience feel like a real dog, which is one quality Jeff Koon’s Balloon Dog lacks.

 Although the sculpture looks a lot like the Balloon Dog and this is where artistic originality may be called for questioning, the use of resin in casting the garbage bags is where the originality lies.
 The idea behind using the garbage bag is the fact that garbage is collectively dumped by the public.